-Household travel patterns are obtained from the Long-Distance Passenger Travel Demand Modeling Framework (Outwater et al. (2018)), which is a project sponsored by the Federal Highway Administration.
-It estimates a model of demand for long-distance trips using travel surveys in California, New York, Ohio, and Wisconsin and various data sources, and uses the model estimates to simulate single-day or multi-day business or leisure trips that are at least 50 miles or 100 miles for all US households.
-Some existing papers interested in EV travel use the National Household Travel Survey (NHTS) to simulate travel behaviors (Sinyashin (2021)).
-I choose to use rJourney instead, because each NHTS respondent record all of their trips on a single day, which covers mostly commute trips and shorter trips around where most of their activities take place.
+Household travel patterns are obtained from the Long-Distance Passenger Travel Demand Modeling Framework (rJourney) (Outwater et al. (2018)), which is a project sponsored by the Federal Highway Administration.
+It estimates a model of demand for long-distance trips using travel surveys in California, New York, Ohio, and Wisconsin and various data sources, and uses the model estimates to simulate single-day or multi-day business or leisure trips that are at least 100 miles for all US households.
+Existing papers on EV travel usually use the National Household Travel Survey (NHTS) to simulate travel behaviors (Sinyashin (2021)).
+I choose to use rJourney instead, because each NHTS respondent records all of their trips on a single day, which covers mostly commute trips and shorter trips around where most of their activities take place.
 The number of long-distance trips in the dataset is small, and if a respondent happens to be on a multi-day trip during the recording day, they will only log their driving pattern on that day, not on days before or after.
 The rJourney dataset focuses on long-distance trips and covers both single-day and multi-day trips, and thus is more suitable for the purpose of this paper.
-To obtain the travel route of each origin-destination pair, I query the OpenStreetMap, and obtain whether and which Interstate segments are used for each route.
+To obtain the travel route of each origin-destination pair, I use the OpenStreetMap to obtain whether and which Interstate segments are used for each route.